-For over 25 years, New Mexico artist Ra Paulette has been creating natural crevasses in the New Mexico wilderness and painstakingly chiseling, digging, and carving intricate underground wonderlands before simply moving on and leaving them to their fate.
+For over 25 years, New Mexico artist Ra Paulette has been creating natural crevasses in the New Mexico wilderness and painstakingly chiseling, digging, and carving intricate underground wonderlands.

-Paulette considers his creations more of a hobby or public service than a money-making venture and generally just leaves caves to be discovered by others when he is finished.
+Paulette considers his creations more of a hobby or public service than a money-making venture and generally just leaves the caves to be discovered by others when he is finished.
 He hopes that those that come after him can discover some peace or epiphany in his chambers.
 Paulette finds his joy in creating things, not necessarily the things’ finished states.
-Due to his fairly hands-off policy regarding the finished caves, they now vary in accessibility.
-Some are located on private land, while others are explorable by the public, and one is even being sold for over a million dollars.

 Know Before You Go

 Most of the caves now sit on private property, and because of past issues with trespassers, the owners have closed the caves to the public.
 (Atlas Obscura does offer a Santa Fe art trip that provides sanctioned access to one of the caves during a private visit with the cave's owner.)